-As a result of the 2023-2024 overspend, the level of reserves at March 2024 has decreased.
-It has previously been acknowledged that use of reserves to support the revenue budget is not sustainable in the long term.
+As a result of the 2024-2025 overspend, the level of reserves at March 2025 has decreased, and this is the third consecutive year that this has been the case.
+It has previously been acknowledged that the use of reserves to support the revenue budget is not sustainable in the long term.

-The Council's earmarked reserves are principally based around the themes of service transformation, growth, and providing resilience to risks and uncertainties.
+The Council's earmarked reserves are principally based around the themes of service transformation, growth, and providing resilience for risks and uncertainties.
 They also allow for the 'smoothing' of financial resources arising from periods of transition and/or volatility.